 Flowering, fruit, and ornamental trees need different levels of care during the colder months.
-Here’s what you need to know about protecting your New Jersey trees this winter.
+Here’s what NJ homeowners need to know about protecting trees in winter.

 Once the last crimson leaf floats down from its wooden home, we start preparing for winter.
 You may have looked around your property before the harsh cold began.
 But have you inspected your trees after recent high winds?